mccallj57/LexToken/README.md

 The `LexTokenFactoryMaker` allows the public to deploy LexToken factories for a 0.0009 ETH fee.

-These factories can be programmed with their own `FactoryFee` payable in ETH, string `stamp` and can be further set as `gated` to restrict factory access to a `deployer` account.
-For example, an Aragon DAO might use the Agent app to control a LexToken Factory and issue a series of token assets with a vote of group commitments attached in this index.
-A general purpose LexToken factory is documented below 👇.
+LexToken factories can be programmed with their own `FactoryFee` payable in ETH, (identifying) string `stamp` and can be further set as `gated` to restrict factory access to a `deployer` account.
+For example, an Aragon DAO might use the Agent app to control a gated LexToken Factory and issue a series of token assets with a vote of group commitments logically attached.
+In this fashion, the public can understand LexDAO-governed assets as legally or otherwise authorized merely by checking the upstream factory address.
+A general-purpose (*ungated*) LexToken factory is documented below 👇.

+### LexDAO Certification

+Each contract issued in the LexToken lineage can be certified by lexDAO for code and legal security purposes.
+An example call involves this simple overlay to the ERC-20 contract:

+    function lexDAOcertify(bool _certified) public onlyLexDAO {
+        certified = _certified; // lexDAO governance maintains token contract certification }

+// and factory:

+    function updateCertification(bool updatedCertification) public {
+        require(msg.sender == _lexDAO);
+        _certified = updatedCertification;
+        emit CertificationUpdated(updatedCertification);
+    }

+### LexDAO Governance Account

+The master lexDAO governance account for LexToken factories // LexToken fee and recovery managment is controlled by the existing `_lexDAO.`

 ## LexToken Factory

-THe `LexToken Factory` allows the public to deploy custom LexToken (ERC-20) for a 0.0009 ETH fee.
+The `LexToken Factory` allows the public to deploy custom LexToken (ERC-20) for a 0.0009 ETH fee.

 [Etherscan](https://etherscan.io/) is a popular explorer for the Ethereum blockchain.